ZenonSeth/logistica/ROADMAP.md

 - Rework all UI icons to be..
 48x48?
 64x64? something else?
 - Direct pipeworks compatibility
 - Direct tubelib compatibility
+- Demander modes: AND/OR
+  - Mode AND: supply target with "item 1 AND item 2..."
+  - Mode OR: supply target with "item 1" OR (if not available) "item 2"

 Low Priority:
 - Improve node sounds